-The Council works with Community interest and Coast Care groups to manage the city's coastline from the Waimakiriri River to Godley head, the Lyttelton harbour and around the Banks Peninsula.
-Park rangers work with volunteer groups to restore and enhance
+Park Rangers work with community and Coast Care groups to manage the city's coastline from the Waimakariri River to Godley head, Lyttelton harbour and around the Banks Peninsula.

 What we do

 - We stabilise the dunes, planting dunes to stop the sand from blowing onto the road and into people’s houses.

 - We grow special native plants in the sand that can survive the strong, salty wind and dry, sandy soil.
 Native plants protect the sand dunes and provide food and shelter for our native birds and animals.

 - We build tracks, car parks, and picnic areas.
 These features improve your visit to the beach and the coast.

 - We encourage learning and research.
 Schools, universities and scientists use our coastal area to learn about this special natural environment.